Applying for a New CDL in OklahomaPage Overview

 The Oklahoma commercial driver's manual is a good place to learn basic information, but you will need to be professionally trained to drive a commercial motor vehicle.

 In order to pass your driving skills tests, you will need to learn how to inspect vehicles before driving, learn how to couple and uncouple tractors and trailers, and have plenty of practice driving.
 This includes driving in different conditions and on different road surfaces, turning, parking, backing up, and braking.

 Many motor carriers train their employees, while other drivers take courses at private driving schools, vocational or technical schools, and community colleges.
 Individual states often approve or certify training courses.
-The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculum and certifies driver training courses that meet industry and Federal Highway Administration (FHA) guidelines.
+The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculum and certifies driver training courses that meet industry and Federal Motor Carrier Safety Administration (FMCSA) guidelines.
 Many employers require their drivers to take PTDI-approved training.

 Under the USA PATRIOT Act, commercial drivers transporting hazardous materials (hazmat) must pass a background records check and be fingerprinted.
 The Transportation Security Administration (TSA) is responsible for conducting the background checks for all commercial drivers with hazmat endorsements or who want to add hazmat endorsements to their licenses.
 The TSA developed this program to carry out the USA PATRIOT Act mandate and protect citizens from the potential threat of terrorists using hazmat cargo.

 If the TSA disqualifies you because of your background, you can appeal their finding or seek a waiver.
 However, if you are found guilty of a disqualifying crime, you must declare any disqualifying conditions and surrender your hazmat endorsement (if you already have it) to your state's department of motor vehicles or other licensing agency.